There are now 2 possible online modes for units:

 Units with modes Online timetabled and Online flexible are available for any student to self-enrol and study online.

 Click on an offering mode for more details.

 Pharmacy Placement I is the first of the two experiential learning placements in the course.
 Experiential placements expose students to the practice environment and provide a platform for students to develop their professional, communication and clinical skills.
 Most students are located in the community pharmacy practice environment.
 The first week is located on campus followed by five weeks full-time on placement.
 The placement workbook guides students through activities to enhance the experiential learning experience via in-class discussions, practice activities and self-directed activities.

 - 12 points

-- Typically this unit is assessed in the following ways: (1) completion of a portfolio; (2) reflection report; and (3) student attendance and placement appraisal.
+Indicative assessments in this unit are as follows: (1) completion of a portfolio; (2) reflection report; and (3) placement appraisal.
 Further information is available in the unit outline.